 Many theorists claim that zombie viruses currently exist, and incidences of bizarre human zombie-like attacks are actually controlled test subjects.
 Other theories claim that a viral agent was accidentally released into the world and is in the process of gestating and mutating, popping up in random episodes that will eventually escalate.

 Are Zombies Real?

-Based on the increasing number of reports of zombie-like behavior, it's difficult to readily dismiss that modern zombies exist.
-Whether the cause is a new drug on the streets, some form of mind-control or unknown agent, it's clear that something is happening that isn't fully understood.
+The answer to the question appears to be maybe depending on how you define zombie.
+Currently, it seems unlikely that the zombies of pop culture have much basis in reality, but in other cases the answers are less clear.
+Based on the number of reports of zombie-like behavior, it's difficult to dismiss the reality of modern zombies out of hand, but the origins of such bizarre behavior often remain unexplained.
+Whether the cause is a secret drug on the streets, some form of mind-control, illness, or other unknown agent, it's clear that something happened in these known cases that isn't fully understood.